Blosc/python-caterva/doc/source/getting_started/tutorial.md

 ```

 ## Metalayers
+Metalayers are small metadata for informing about the properties of data that is stored on a container.
-The metalayers of a Caterva array are also really easy to access and edit by users.
+The metalayers of a Caterva array are also easy to access and edit by users.

 ```{code-cell} ipython3
 from msgpack import packb, unpackb